Saw Omma of Pinya: Queen of Pinya and Ava

 According to the chronicles, the princess grew up to be a great beauty.
 On 12 December 1350, Kyawswa II, a second cousin of hers, took over the Pinya throne and married her as his chief queen.
+Her status as the chief queen was confirmed in a 1356 inscription.
 After Kyawswa II died in March 1359, his younger brother Narathu succeeded, and made his sister-in-law, now known as Saw Omma, his chief queen.
 Narathu came to power just as Shan raids from the north began to intensify.
 The raiders sacked both Upper Burmese kingdoms of Sagaing and Pinya in April and June 1364 successively, and took away Narathu.
 Narathu's elder brother Uzana II succeeded and raised her to chief queen.
 But Uzana II's reign lasted a mere three months.
 In September 1364, Thado Minbya, who had taken over the Sagaing throne, conquered Pinya, and made her his chief queen.

 Though Thado Minbya hailed from Sagaing, he and Saw Omma were related: He was her second cousin once removed.
 According to the chronicles, the young king, who was at least a dozen years her junior, was madly in love with her.
 It was not just the king who appreciated her beauty.
 When Nga Tet Pya, a famous bandit from Sagaing, who stole from the rich and shared the loot with the poor, was captured, brought before the king, and asked of how he chose to be executed, Tet Pya reportedly said he chose Saw Omma, the prettiest queen.